PrestaShop/prestashop.github.io/news/_posts/2017-02-07-announcing-our-2017-release-schedule.md

 Additional labels for pre-release and build metadata are available as extensions to the MAJOR.MINOR.PATCH format.
 </blockquote>

-Because of our own history, [we chose to follow a SemVer-like versioning](http://build.prestashop.com/news/a-more-semantic-versioning-scheme/): 1.MAJOR.MINOR.PATCH.
+Because of our own history, <a hef="http://build.prestashop.com/news/a-more-semantic-versioning-scheme/">we chose to follow a SemVer-like versioning</a>: 1.MAJOR.MINOR.PATCH.
 This means that, as of today (with 1.7.0.4):

 <ol>
   <li>The next patch version is 1.7.0.5</li>